Updated Oct. 2019

 Now, does that mean that because you celebrate Santa you’re not a Christian?
 Certainly, not!
 I think there are a lot of Christians who do the Santa thing and keep Jesus at the center of Christmas, but for us, God has convicted us in such a way to not do Santa.
-God convicts people in different ways on third-level topics… like homeschooling, or dressing certain types of clothing… Santa, Easter Bunny… those types of topics.
-Now, if we were discussing whether or not you believed that Jesus died on a cross to save you from your sins, whether you place scripture as God’s word and your authority, or the trinity… then there’s no wiggle room for discussion there.
+God convicts people in different ways on third-level topics… like homeschooling, music choices, movie and TV choices, celebrating certain holidays like Halloween, dressing in certain types of clothing… Santa, Easter Bunny… those types of topics are on the third-level of consciousness (different topic for a different day when discussing 1st, 2nd, and 3rd levels of consciousness)!
+Now, if we were discussing whether or not you believed that Jesus died on a cross to save you from your sins (1st level example), whether you place scripture as God’s word and your authority, or the trinity (1st level example)… then there’s no wiggle room for discussion there.
 You either are or you aren’t when it comes to first-level items such as these, but Santa… now that’s different.
 So please, know that whether you celebrate the season with Santa or not… I’m not saying you are or are not a Christian!

 SO- here’s how.
-At least for this year!
-We have some things we’re keeping from last year and adding in some new ways to celebrate this year!
+At least for this year (updated this post Oct 2019)!
+We have some things we’re keeping from previous years and adding in some new ways to celebrate this year!
 For us as husband and wife to prepare our hearts with one another, and for our children.
 I like mixing it up a bit, and I think giving yourself grace to change up traditions to keep it exciting and also working for your family is important to do and recognize.
 If it isn’t working, change it.
 If it is, keep it!
 Simple as that.
 So, here we go!

 f o r u s . . .